pjambet/albizia/README.md

 =

 `gem install albizia`
 or add
 `gem 'albizia'`
-to your gemfile
+to your Gemfile